iwasinnamuknow/rosa/README.md

 * Tracy Profiler support
 * **Experimental!** Scene serialisation/deserialisation
     * Using UUIDs for all indices for portability
+    * All components currently supported in Lua and NativeScript (NS is ugly)

 I hope to keep extending Rosa, particularly LuaScript support and general code quality/architecture.
 Additional platforms will also be added hopefully, starting with Windows.